 He is a contributing author to the "Law of Damages in Wisconsin."

-Mr. Clark has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and was selected by his peers for inclusion in The Best Lawyers in America© (since 1989).
+James has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and was selected by his peers for inclusion in The Best Lawyers in America© (since 1989).
 He has also been named the 2015 Milwaukee Litigation – Antitrust Lawyer of the Year and 2009 Milwaukee Bet-the-Company Litigator of the Year by Best Lawyers®.
-Additionally, he was selected for inclusion in the Chambers USA: America's Leading Business Lawyers (2005-2020) lists, as well as in the Wisconsin Super Lawyers® lists (2005-2016).
-Mr. Clark has also been named a litigation star by Benchmark Litigation (2016).
+Additionally, he was selected for inclusion in the Chambers USA: America's Leading Business Lawyers (2005-2021) lists, as well as in the Wisconsin Super Lawyers® lists (2005-2016).
+James has also been named a litigation star by Benchmark Litigation (2016).

-A graduate of Ripon College, Mr. Clark received his J.D. in 1971 from the University of Wisconsin - Madison.
+A graduate of Ripon College, James received his J.D. in 1971 from the University of Wisconsin - Madison.
 He was elected to membership in Phi Beta Kappa and the Order of the Coif, and from 1970-1971 served as editor-in-chief of the Wisconsin Law Review.